Snowflake-Labs/sfquickstarts/site/sfguides/src/question_answering_on_kg_using_relationalai_and_snowflake/question_answering_on_kg.md

 ![RelationaAI Native App privileges](assets/cdc6b23ca12419a2.png)

-The next button prompts you to activate the app:
+The *Activate* button prompts you to activate the app:

 ![RelationaAI Native App privileges](assets/e8bfeac65ff8cd86.png)

-The last screen in this sequence prompts you to launch the app, but you can skip that step.
+Navigate back to the Data Products > Apps page and wait for the spinner in the INSTALLED column to stop running.
+When it’s done you’ll see “1 minute ago” in that column.

 Congratulations!
 The RelationalAI app is now available in your Snowflake account.